postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 msiexec /i path/to/package.msi INSTALLDIR=C:\custom
 ```

-#### The MSIINSTALLPERUSER option
+### The MSIINSTALLPERUSER option

-The standard `MSIINSTALLPERUSER` option is used to install the application per-user instead of system-wide.
+The standard `MSIINSTALLPERUSER` option is used to install the app per-user instead of system-wide.
 By default, the MSI performs a system-wide installation.
 Set `MSIINSTALLPERUSER` to `1` to perform a per-user installation.

 For example, you can run the following command to perform a per-user installation to the default installation directory: